wistia/wistia-open-docs/_posts/export-settings.md

 ----
 ## Formats Wistia Supports

-Our bakery (where the encoding magic happens) accepts most of the common file formats (see a partial list below), but **for most consistent performance we generally recommend exporting files in MP4 format**.
+Our bakery (where the encoding magic happens) accepts many common file formats (see a partial list below), but **for the most consistent performance we recommend exporting files in MP4 format**.

 If a file type is not supported (or recognized), users will simply be able to download the file.